Homemade Deodorant-Antiperspirant: Basic, Easy Recipe

 All of these ingredients are cheap and easy to find.
 Chances are you have most, if not all, of them in your home right now, and you can easily make multiple batches.

-1. Measure 2 T Baking Soda and place in a bowl.
-Mix in 6 T cornstarch.
+Measure two tablespoons of baking soda and place it in a bowl.
+Mix in 6 tablespoons of cornstarch.

 - Since coconut oil liquifies above room temperature, you'll want to keep it in the fridge or freezer.